bernardo5/Blog/README.md

 ## Backend

-In order to access the database from Flask, the following package was installed
+In order to access the database from Flask, the following packages were installed

 ```
 pip install flask-sqlalchemy

+pip install psycopg2
 ```

 ## Docker connection to the localhost